orlevit/medical_ner/README.md

 - **NLTK/spaCy**: Natural language processing tools for text preprocessing
 - **Pandas/NumPy**: Data manipulation and numerical operations
 - **Matplotlib/Seaborn**: Visualization of results and data distributions

+### Results
+The results form ech model is provided in "data/output/models results/" directory. in addition to the predicted entities also the original columns were added for ease of compersion